openSUSE/container-registry-systemd/README.md

 More information about the registry configuration can be found [here](https://docs.docker.com/registry/configuration/).

-### Sysconfig File
+### Container default config file

-The file `/etc/sysconfig/container-registry` is read by the systemd service file and contains variables to run the registry container.
+The files `/usr/etc/default/container-registry` and `/etc/default/container-registry` are read by the systemd service and contains variables to run the registry container.
+The first file contains the distribution defaults, the second file is optional and contains the changes done by the system administrator.

 * REGISTRY_IMAGE_PATH describes where the container registry image can be found.
 * EXTERNAL_PORT defines the port, under which the registry is reacheable.
 * STOARGE_DIR defines the directory, where the images are stored.

 ### Pull-through cache

 Adjust the configuration file `/etc/registry/config.yml` and add the following lines to it: